jervon24/azure-network-protocols/README.md

 - Log in to the Virtual Machine
 - Create folders and set Permissions
-- Acesses certain folders as users
+- Access certain folders as users

 <h2>Actions and Observations</h2>